 These places have traditionally been targets for some SEOs to get easy links from, but the addition of the nofollow attribute to these kinds of links can help discourage them because no link equity will pass anyway.

-Google also advises that any links that are paid for, should be marked with the nofollow tag.
-This means that no PageRank will be passed across and therefore, paid links will not affect rankings.
+Google also advises that any links that are in any way incentivized, should be marked with the nofollow tag.
+This means that no PageRank will be passed across and therefore, incentivized links will not affect rankings.
 This also applies to advertising banners.
-In reality, SEO pros who buy links will actually make sure that the links do pass link equity because they wouldn’t buy them otherwise.
+In reality, SEOs who buy links will actually make sure that the links do pass link equity because they wouldn’t buy them otherwise.

 In September 2019, Google announced an update to how they interpret the nofollow attribute, as well as announcing support for two new, similar attributes.
 In addition to nofollow, webmasters can also use two more: